Supreme Court Building Complex, Fort Bonifacio

-The Supreme Court of the Philippines is due to move to a proposed building to be built at the Bonifacio Capital District in Fort Bonifacio, Taguig, Metro Manila.
+The Supreme Court of the Philippines was due to move to a proposed building to be built at the Bonifacio Capital District in Fort Bonifacio, Taguig, Metro Manila, but is now on hold.

 History

 The Supreme Court of the Philippines occupies a buildings on a lot owned by the University of the Philippines Manila.
-The court has not own its own property in its almost 100 years of existence.
+The court has not owned its own property in its almost 100 years of existence.
 As early as August 2014, the Supreme Court has expressed its plans to move to Bonifacio Global City (BGC).
 In July 2015, the court was reportedly prospecting to buy a lot in the business center through the Department of Budget and Management's funds.
-At that time the court projects that it would have moved to a newer building by 2019.
+At that time the court projected that it would have moved to a newer building by 2019.